Dynatrace/Dynatrace-hybris-eCommerce-Fastpack/README.md

 The plugin API imports ZIP files, not JSON files, so this is ok. each unique 'plugin.json' file gets put in a uniquely named ZIP file, like JMX_yQueryRegionCache.zip.
 These zip files are located in the JMX_metrics sub folder.

-For each JMX Plugin you want to import, place it's zip file in the JMX_metrics subfolder and add a reference to the jmx_metrics.txt file in the follwing format:
+For each JMX Plugin you want to import, place it's zip file in the JMX_metrics subfolder and add a reference to the jmx_metrics.txt file in the following format:
 > JMX_metrics/\<metricgroup\>.zip

 ## Log Folder